CezarHirsescu/Git-Cheatsheet/README.md

 > This is one of the main reasons we put changes in branches.
 Make sure you are familiar with [Git Branches](#chapter-6-git-branches).

 ### Why is it called "Pull Request"
-Its called a "pull request" because when developers were using git to collaborate, one developer would make some changes and push them, and then he would ask his colleagues to pull the changes so they could review them.
+It's called a "pull request" because when developers were using git to collaborate, one developer would make some changes and push them, and then he would ask his colleagues to pull the changes so they could review them.
 Now with github, developers can review proposed changes without *actually* pulling them, but the name remains.

 In fact, it might be more fit to call this feature a *merge request*, since developers are asking to merge their changes into the main branch.